bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_simple_flow.md

 The purpose of a transformation component is to take the data from its input(s) and post the transformed data to its output(s).
 This is done on a row-by-row basis for non-blocking transformation, some batches stored in memory for partially blocking transformations or on the complete set of data for blocking transformations.
-Every transfomation has some buffer for it's input(s) and output(s) in order to improve performance.
+Every transformation has some buffer for it's input(s) and output(s) in order to improve performance.
 As soon as there is any data in the input, non-blocking transformation will start processing and post the result to the output.

 ### Destination components